galasa-dev/automation/README.md

 recycle-prod1:
 This pipeline recycles deployments in the prod1 ecosystem: api, testcatalog, engine-controller, resource-monitor and metrics.
 This is triggered after code is promoted to production so that the ecosystem has the latest Galasa code.

+update-prod1:
+This pipeline runs a `helm upgrade` to update the prod1 service using the [latest Galasa service Helm chart](https://github.com/galasa-dev/helm).
+This is triggered after code is promoted to production so that the service has the latest Galasa code.

 ## Roles